winesapOS/winesapOS/UPGRADES.md

 - AntiMicroX is installed to support configuring controllers.
 - A simple text editor, kate, is installed.
 - The GRUB menu is now updated after an upgrade to include new Btrfs snapshots.
+- 'mesa' is replaced by 'mesa-steamos' which is a customized package of Mesa from SteamOS for support for all graphics drivers (not just AMD).

 ## 3.0.0 to 3.0.1